Effort Reporting and Certification

 Federal regulations from the Office of Management and Budget (OMB) Circular A-21 (Cost Principles for Educational Institutions) require that institutions receiving federal awards maintain systems and procedures documenting the distribution of activity, and associated payroll costs, to each individual sponsored agreement.

 Use link above for frequently asked questions regarding effort reporting and effort certifications.
-If you do not see your question or do not understand the answer please contact the Financial Management Group (FMG) in the Sponsored Program Administration Office.
-FMG email
+If you do not see your question or do not understand the answer please contact the Accounting and Financial Compliance (AFC) in the Sponsored Program Administration Office.
+AFC email

 Exceptions to Policy on 95% Effort Allocations to Sponsored Programs